microsoft/vscode-webview-ui-toolkit/CONTRIBUTING.md

 ## Initial set up

-To start off, fork the `vscode-webview-toolkit` repo on GitHub.
+To start off, fork this repo on GitHub.

 ### Clone the forked repo